lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 evidence-carrying-CSRs need to consider what notion of freshness is appropriate and available in-context; thus the issue of freshness is out-of-scope for this document.

+## Publishing evidence in an X.509 extension

+This document specifies and Extension for carrying evidence in a CRMF Certificate Signing Request (CSR), but it is intentionally NOT RECOMMENDED for a CA to copy the ext-evidence or ext-evidenceCerts extensions into the published certificate.
+The reason for this is that certificates are considered public information and the evidence might contain detailed information about hardware and patch levels of the device on which the private key resides.
+The certificate requester has consented to sharing this detailed device information with the CA but might not consent to having these details published.
+These privacy considerations are beyond the scope of this document and may require additional signaling mechanisms in the CSR to prevent unintended publication of sensitive information, so we leave it as "NOT RECOMMENDED".

 --- back